DanishSheikh1999/E_Cell_Training/MicroControllers/ardiuno.md

 If you already know the basics of Arduino you can directly start with NodeMCU basics and NodeMCU with firebase.
-You can use online platforms like TinkerCad for simulations of your arduino code or buy the mircrocontroller and the necessay sensors from Amazon or flipkart.
+You can use online platforms like Tinkercad for simulations of your arduino code or buy the mircrocontroller and the necessay sensors from Amazon or flipkart.

 Playlist Links -